Beach Club Vibes

 Wooden pavilion and beachfront hammocks at Siroko Beach Marbella

 Siroko Beach is a Mediterranean beach club on Avenida Jardin de Los Pinos.
 The wooden pavilion right on the sand gives it a relaxed, beachy look.
-Hammocks (43 mentions), saxophonist (31), and paella (29) are what guests talk about most.
-Bachata sessions (21 mentions) are a specific draw.
+Hammocks, live saxophone, and paella are what guests talk about most, and bachata sessions are a specific draw.

 Moosa Bay